shrysr/hugo-sr/content/post/ci-for-docker-containers.md

 3. [X] Expand the CI setup to the datascience docker containers.

-## Setting up a Github Runner <code>[0/1]</code> {#setting-up-a-github-runner}
+## Setting up a Github Runner {#setting-up-a-github-runner}

-A github runner is essentially creatd by using the Actions tab.
+A github runner is essentially created by using the Actions tab.
 There is a marketplace of Actions that can be used for free.
 Actions already exist for many popular workflows like building a docker image and pushing it to some registry.

 Apparently the first action has to be a checkout of the repository.
 Without this step, the process will not work.
-I spent a long time in

 Specify build context to a specific folder. i.e do not use `build .` because then the context and paths will not work, thus the `COPY` type functions won't work.

-Apparently Github will reocognise yaml files only within the `.github/workflows` location, though I may be wrong.
-If their autosuggestion for the action setup is used, the folder is created automatically.
-However, thankfully,any YAML file created in this folder will be run by Github actions.
+It seems Github will recognize yaml files only within the `.github/workflows` location.
+If their auto-suggestion for the action setup is used, the folder is created automatically.
+However, thankfully, any YAML file created in this folder will be run by Github actions.
 Refer to the notes below regarding the API limitations.
 Since it appears that this YAML file cannot be used for say Travis or CircleCI, it may be good to have these within the github folder anyhow.

 Getting started was as simple as using the actions tab when the repository is opened.
 A basic YAML template is offered and was actually sufficient for me to quickly get started.

 The build context is specified by the location of the file in this case, and the tag can be specified.
 Currently, I'm using an ephemeral container.

 -   [ ] An idea for a test would be like : run an ubuntu docker container, and then call the shiny container within it.
 Get the container running, and then also devise some output via R scripts.
 One way could be load a bunch of packages.
 Another way could be to get a shiny app to run and provide some kind of temporary output.
 This has to be refined further.

 <!--listend-->